ClaireBCodes/memoryGame/Memory/README.md

 - small
   - swap to burger menus, vertical stack

+- put the options menu in a modal, opened by a button.
+Add more info to the matching types

 To Do
 o GameLogic gameboard structure has changed.
 Will break things downstream